kreneskyp/ix/README.md

 <br>
 <br>
 <br>
-"Amidst the swirling sands of the cosmos, Ix stands as an enigmatic jewel, where the brilliance of human ingenuity dances on the edge of forbidden knowledge, casting a shadow of intrigue over the galaxy."
+Amidst the swirling sands of the cosmos, Ix stands as an enigmatic jewel, where the brilliance of human ingenuity dances on the edge of forbidden knowledge, casting a shadow of intrigue over the galaxy.

-   - Atreides Scribe, The Chronicles of Ixian Innovation
+\- Atreides Scribe, The Chronicles of Ixian Innovation
 <p>
 </div>
 <br>
 <br>
 <br>

-## About

 _iX_ is a platform designed to run autonomous GPT-4 agents, providing a scalable and responsive solution for delegating tasks and executing them through an intuitive user interface.
 Agents can be spawned as individual processes